-In addition to the documents mentioned under Step 2, you must also submit a statement of purpose.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (letter of intent).
 State in no more than 300 words why you want to attend this programme, in what ways this programme can enrich your profile, how your educational background and/or professional expertise have prepared you for this programme, what you hope to contribute to the programme, and what research interests you have.

 Full programme/course tuition fee: SEK 250 000